insaliujia/MatRCWA/README.md

 # RCWA
-An electromagnetic simulation tool programmed in Matlab by using the method Rigorous Coupled-Wave analysis (RCWA).
+An electromagnetic simulation tool programmed in Matlab by using the method Rigorous Coupled-Wave analysis (RCWA), developed by [Jia LIU].

 For the detailed derivation please consult this: